 The summer research program continues to flourish, with an average of 45-50 W&M chemistry majors staying every summer to conduct research with our faculty.
 While a majority of students are supported by external grants, there are typically more students who would like to conduct summer research than there are available grant funds.
 Endowments or annual contributions in the amount of a stipend are an important mechanism to provide these student the opportunity to participate in summer research.
 For specifics of how you can help, contact [[as-development, Arts & Sciences Development]] at 757-221-3712.

-The rising cost of higher education is making it more difficult for talented individuals to attend the college of their choice.
+The rising cost of higher education is making it more difficult for talented individuals to attend the university of their choice.
 Annual giving or endowments to support undergraduate scholarships will allow us to remain more competitive in attracting such talent.
 The creation of endowments for maintaining stipends for Master's level students would prove very beneficial as well.
 For specifics of how you can help, contact [[as-development, Arts & Sciences Development]] at 757-221-3712.